WHO IS CHRIS BULLARD?

 The Oklahoma native first picked up a guitar at the age of 7, but it was after his father’s death when he was 9 that Chris began to find his own voice.
 He sang in the choir in high school and at church, and then went off to college before deciding that he had to pursue music.

-He made the move to Nashville five years ago, where he spends his time writing songs and recording when he's not on the road.
+He made the move to Nashville six years ago, where he spends his time writing songs and recording when he's not on the road.
 Chris also plays several instruments including lead guitar, bass, banjo, piano and lap steel.
-He has played alongside Josh Thompson, Alyssa Micaela, Jon Pardi, Aaron Watson, Maren Morris and Sam Hunt, among others.
+He has played alongside Jon Pardi, Aaron Watson, Maren Morris, Sam Hunt, David Allan Coe, Josh Thompson and Alyssa Micaela among others.